 Pandey joined Ogilvy in 1982 (he was 27), back when Suresh Mullick (who spent his entire 35-year-long career at Ogilvy - (his Gale mein khich khich line for Vicks is still used in local parlance today!) - was the hot creative spark at the firm.
 However, it was an era when the agency's creative product wasn't its "lead weapon" as Pandey, in a 2009 interview with afaqs!, put it.
 Agencies like Rediffusion and Lintas were hotter on the creative front.
 (In the '80s, another strong leader who shaped Ogilvy's product was Roda Mehta).

 One of the defining moments for Ogilvy was when Ranjan Kapur joined the agency in 1994, as managing director.
 It was Kapur, in fact, who made Pandey CD of Ogilvy Mumbai.
-Kapur, then, that taken over from Mani Iyer and changed the lens through which the agency approached its end product.... the lens he fixed, one that stays firmly in place today, was the creative one.
+Kapur, then, had taken over from Mani Iyer and changed the lens through which the agency approached its end product.... the lens he fixed, one that stays firmly in place today, was the creative one.